SS2867/STM32RobotCar/README.md

 ### Pin Functions in demo 5:
 Unless specified, all other connections follows the part `Pin Functions in demo 3 & 4`

-PB1 (TIM3 Ch4): L wheel encoder counter

-PA6 (TIM3 Ch1): R wheel encoder counter
+PA6 (TIM3 Ch1): L wheel encoder counter

 ### Disclaimer